 This has detailed multiple-choice quizzes organized by geographic area.
 Since this is not designed with the AP World History test in mind, this should be used as a resource to build your overall knowledge of specific regions (which will be necessary to do well on AP World History multiple-choice).
 I especially recommend checking this page out if there is a specific geographic area or time period you’re struggling with.

-Here's a full, unofficial pratice test in the old format.
+Here's a full, unofficial practice test in the old format.
 Not much help for the free-response section, but a great multiple-choice question resource.
 The answer key even has explanations!

 Textbook Chapter Quizzes